dialectica-dev-team/slender-github-explorer/README.md

-The repo identifier will be input by the user, e.g. "facebook/react" and, _for the purpose of the assignmnet_, you will have to present categories of data such as Issues, Pull Requests and Forks through a UI inspired by:
+The repo identifier will be input by the user, e.g. "facebook/react" and, _for the purpose of the assignmnet_, you will have to present categories of data such as Issues, Pull Requests, Forks, Languages, Likes through a UI inspired by:
 [Dialectica's product designs](#).